myapp/sysconfig.py

 A complete example

-from django_sysconfig.registry import register_config, Section, Field
+from django_sysconfig import register_config, Section, Field, fields, validators

-from django_sysconfig.frontend_models import (
+from django_sysconfig.frontend_model import StringFrontendModel

 @register_config("store")